 |Can be reused in an UP42 workflow||No|

-Data cannot be queried based on scene ID.
+Data can't be queried based on scene ID.

 This data block also provides MODIS-derived data such as the Normalized Difference Vegetation Index (NDVI) (rolling 8-day average) product or the Corrected Reflectance for Bands 7-2-1.

 MODIS_Terra_CorrectedReflectance_TrueColor.
 The full list of available layers can be found in the modis repository.
 These layers originate from the GIBS Available Imagery Products and they have the same extent and resolution as the MODIS true-color layer.